dotnet/docs/docs/fsharp/fsharp-language-reference/access-control.md

 If no access specifier is used, the default is `public`, except for `let` bindings in a type, which are always `private` to the type.

 Signatures in F# provide another mechanism for controlling access to F# program elements.
 Signatures are not required for access control.
-For more information, see [Signatures &#40;F&#35;&#41;](Signatures-%5BFSharp%5D.md).
+For more information, see [Signatures](signatures.md).

 ## Rules for Access Control